thiagoes/micro-arcade-F15/README.md

 Your proposal **must** also answer the following questions:

 * Because we are dealing with low-level hardware, some global variables are unavoidable.
-There are three global variables in the distribution code; what are they called, and what types are they?
+There are two global variables in the distribution code; what are they called, and what types are they?
 * In the [Distribution Code Overview](#distribution-code-overview), we mention that `matrix` has member functions.
 How would you call the `fillScreen()` function of `matrix`?
 * The LED screen starts with (0, 0) at the top left corner, and has 16 rows and 32 columns.
 What is the (x, y) of the bottom right corner?
 How would you turn that pixel `RED`?
 * There are at most 16 `Invaders` on screen.
 What is a good way of storing these Invaders?